flutter/samples/testing_app/README.md

 ### CI/CD
 - Refer [.github](../.github) and the [tool](../tool) directory to see how to test Flutter projects using GitHub Actions.

-Note that we aren't performing Flutter Integration tests using the GitHub Actions in this repo.
-That is because it's recommended to use physical devices to run Driver tests.
-You can use [Firebase Test Lab](https://firebase.google.com/docs/test-lab), [Codemagic](https://codemagic.io/) or any platform of your choice to do that.
+Note that tools like GitHub Actions can't run tests on a physical device, which is required to run integration tests.
+Instead, you can use [Firebase Test Lab](https://firebase.google.com/docs/test-lab), [Codemagic](https://docs.codemagic.io/testing/aws/) or any platform of your choice to do that.

 ## Questions/issues